News Xiaomi Mi 10 and Mi 10 Pro officially introduced: the best camera in a smartphone?

 In practice, however, one might notice much more of the 90 Hz refresh rate.
 This is the first time that a top smartphone from Xiaomi is equipped with a higher refresh rate.
 However, the current Samsung Galaxy S20(+) already uses a 120 Hz refresh rate.
 This also offers a touch sample rate of 240 Hz, whereas the Xiaomi Mi 10 Pro “only” offers 180 Hz – still a high value.
 The refresh rate indicates how often the image is updated per second.
 The current standard is still at 60 Hz, but the higher rate makes animations and mobile phone operation look more fluid.

 Xiaomi Mi 10 with Snapdragon 865 CPU

-With 30W Qi charger & 66W wired charger?
+With 30W Qi-charging & 66W wired charging?

-The Mi 8 came with two, the Mi 9 with three and the Xiaomi Mi 10 probably with four cameras.
-That wouldn’t be a big surprise, even cheap smartphones like the Redmi Note 8 appeared with a quad camera.
-But the choice of sensors is likely to be a special feature.
-In all probability, the new 108 megapixel Samsung ISOCELL Bright HMX, which has already made headlines in the Xiaomi Mi Note 10.
+The Mi 8 came with two, the Mi 9 with three and the Xiaomi Mi 10 with four cameras.
+This was no big surprise, already cheap smartphones like the Redmi Note 8 appeared with a quad camera.
+The Xiaomi Mi 10 Pro now uses the new 108 megapixel Samsung ISOCELL Bright HMX, which already made headlines in the Xiaomi Mi Note 10.
 After the Mi Note 10 and the Samsung Galaxy S20 Ultra, it is now the third smartphone with this sensor.
 It’s interesting to see how the actual competitors Xiaomi and Samsung work closely together.

 MIUI 11 + Android 10

-Is Xiaomi getting more expensive?
+Will Xiaomi become more expensive?